orenwf/gcsim/README.md

 ### A high level overview of GC
 In computer science, garbage collection (GC) is a form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage, or memory occupied by objects that are no longer in use by the program.

+Reference counting
+As a collection algorithm, reference counting tracks, for each object, a count of the number of references to it held by other objects.
+If an object's reference count reaches zero, the object has become inaccessible, and can be destroyed.

+Mark and Sweep
+Mark and sweep is a technique in Garbage Collection to free all unreferenced objects.
+The first stage is the mark stage which does a tree traversal of the entire 'root set' and marks each object that is pointed to by a root as being 'in-use'.
+All objects that those objects point to, and so on, are marked as well, so that every object that is reachable via the root set is marked.
+In the second stage, the sweep stage, all memory is scanned from start to finish, examining all free or used blocks; those not marked as being 'in-use' are not reachable by any roots, and their memory is freed.
+For objects which were marked in-use, the in-use flag is cleared, preparing for the next cycle.

 ### How our VM simulates GC

 ## The probability model and mathematical justification